UW-Stevens Point Nursing graduates at work

 - Julie Knapp '15Flambeau Hospital in Park Falls, Wis.

 When you choose nursing at the University of Wisconsin-Stevens Point, you will experience a collaborative, flexible and cost-effective path to your BSN.

 UW-Stevens Point offers the

-program that can satisfy prerequisites to an Associate Degree in Nursing or a Bachelor of Science in Nursing program.
-Students apply to, and upon acceptance, attend another institution to become a nurse.
+that can satisfy prerequisites to our 1+2+1 nursing partnership program, or to other BSN programs.
 Advisers discuss with you the many pathways to becoming a nurse and guide you in making the most appropriate choice in meeting your career goals.

 , One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.

 According to the latest survey conducted by the Wisconsin Center for Nursing, there will be a need for over 8,000 new health care workers per year through 2018 to fill new jobs.
 Registered nurses are in the greatest demand of all occupations in the state.